ozovalihasan/slack-tictactoe-bot/README.md

 - Open another terminal and run `ngrok http -host-header=rewrite 9292`.
 9292 is default one, so if it is not work correctly, check terminal run `rackup`.
 It is seen like `Listening on tcp://localhost:9292`.
 Again this terminal must be open when the app is used

 - When ngrok run, there should be a link similar to `https://1a2b3c4d5e.ngrok.io`.
 Copy this link and click 'Your apps' located at the right top of `api.slack.com`.
 Click your app.
 Click `Event Subscriptions` at the left side of page.
 Paste copied link into `Request URL` and add `/slack/events` at the end of link.
 It should be seen like `https://1a2b3c4d5e.ngrok.io/slack/events`.
+Open `Subscribe to bot events` part and add `message.im`.
+Check `Enable Events`.
 Lastly, click `Save Changes` at the left bottom part of the page.

 - Click `Interactivity & Shortcuts` at the left side of the page.
 Check button of `Interactivity`.
 Paste same link into the box of `Request URL`.
 And add `/slack/attachments` at the end of the link.
 It should be seen like `https://1a2b3c4d5e.ngrok.io/slack/attachments`.
 Lastly, click `Save Changes` at the left bottom part of the page.